PaloAltoNetworks/terraform-best-practices/data_depends_on_and_tf13.md

   - The workaround is user-visible and needs to be documented in the corresponding README document.
   - Actually tested on 0.13.6.

-- For Terraform-0.14+, all is good with any variant.
+- For Terraform-0.14+, all is good both ways.

 ## Root Cause